 In this case, the original Mothers Day (1980) was one of the earliest films to come from the people behind later low-budget production company Troma, subsequently notorious for films such as The Toxic Avenger (1986) and Class of Nuke Em High (1986), among numerous others.
 It was named Mother's Day to capitalise on the fad for holiday themed slasher films that came out after the success of Halloween (1978) and Friday the 13th (1980).
 In truth though, Mother's Day was not so much a slasher film as one of the backwoods horrors that became all the vogue after Deliverance (1972), The Last House on the Left (1972) and The Texas Chain Saw Massacre (1974).

 The remake of Mother's Day comes from Darren Lynn Bousman.
 Bousman came to attention with his debut film Saw II (2005), followed by the two subsequent sequels in the series, Saw III (2006) and Saw IV (2007).
 It was Saw III in particular that moved the focus of the series onto the presentation of scenes of extreme torture and dismemberment what came to be known as Torture Porn.
 Bousman subsequently went onto make other films such as Repo: The Genetic Opera (2008), 11-11-11 (2011), The Barrens (2012), Alleluia!
-The Devils Carnival (2015) and Abattoir (2016), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).
+The Devils Carnival (2015), Abattoir (2016) and St Agatha (2018), as well as the The Night Billy Raised Hell episode of Tales of Halloween (2015).

 The thing that should be noticeable when comparing the 1980 and the 2010 versions of Mother's Day is that there is very little in common between the two.
 The original centred around the classic slasher movie characterisations of a trio of girls who went hiking in the woods where they were captured by two psychotic hicks who were urged by their mother to become better killers.
 It also planted tongue in cheek and didnt take itself seriously, as witness the climax where people are killed by cans of Drano and tv sets impaled on the head.
 By contrast, rather than a backwoods thriller, Mother's Day 2010 only ventures out of doors on a handful of occasions and never out of the suburbs it is more of a home invasion thriller in which four couples are tortured by a group of white trash hicks.
 Two of the thugs in this film have the same names as the psychos in the original, although there are more members of the family here.
 Oh and Mother's Day 2010 is a Torture Porn film that takes itself seriously and lacks any tongue-in-cheek elements.